Procter & Gamble: Child labor and forced labor

-Logo myth
+Logo myth and Satanism accusations

 P&G's former logo originated in 1851 as a crude cross that barge workers on the Ohio River painted on cases of P&G star candles to identify them.
 P&G later changed this symbol into a trademark that showed a man in the Moon overlooking 13 stars, said to commemorate the original Thirteen Colonies.

 The company received unwanted media publicity in the 1980s due to rumors, spread largely by Amway distributors, that the Moon-and-stars logo was a satanic symbol.
-The accusation was based on a particular passage in the Bible, specifically Revelation 12:1, which states: "And there appeared a great wonder in heaven; a woman clothed with the sun, the moon under her feet and upon her head a crown of 12 stars."
-P&G's logo consisted of a man's face on the Moon surrounded by 13 stars.
+The accusation was based on a passage in the Bible, Revelation 12:1, which states: "And there appeared a great wonder in heaven; a woman clothed with the sun, the moon under her feet and upon her head a crown of 12 stars."
+Until 1985, P&G's logo consisted of a man's face on the Moon surrounded by 13 stars.
 Some claimed that the logo was a mockery of the heavenly symbol alluded to in the aforementioned verse, thus construing the logo to be satanic.
-Where the flowing beard meets the surrounding circle, three curls were said to be a mirror image of the number 666, or the reflected number of the beast.
-At the top and bottom, the hair curls in on itself and was said to be the two horns like those of a ram.
-The moon-and-stars logo was claimed to be discontinued in 1985 in a failed attempt to quash the rumors.
-In 1991, details of the logo were simplified to avoid the connection and remove aspects alleged to indicate Satanist affiliations.
-The company moved to a text-only logo in 1995, though in 2013 it unveiled a new logo with a hint of a crescent moon behind the text.
+Where the flowing beard meets the surrounding circle, three abstracted curls were said to be a mirror image of the number 666, or the number of the beast.
+At the top and bottom, the hair curls in on itself and was said to be the horns like those of a ram.
+In 1991, details of the logo were simplified, and the moon-and-stars logo was completely replaced by a text-only logo in 1995 in a failed attempt to quash the conspiracy theory, though in 2013 it unveiled a new logo with a hint of a crescent moon behind the text.

-These interpretations have been denied by company officials and no evidence linking the company to the Church of Satan or any other occult organization has ever been presented.
+These interpretations have been denied by company officials and no evidence linking the company to the Church of Satan or any occult organization has ever been presented.
 The company unsuccessfully sued Amway from 1995 to 2003 over rumors forwarded through a company voice-mail system in 1995.
 In 2007, the company successfully sued individual Amway distributors for reviving and propagating the false rumors.
 The Church of Satan denies being supported by Procter & Gamble.